Novaras/auto-repair/README.md

 Thats it!

+You may notice that we make use of 'base prototypes' too (added with `addBaseProto` in the `modkit-*` files).
+These are _global_ prototypes for all ships, and all ships will have these properties available to use (such as `ship:HP()`, `ship:attackFamily()` etc.)!

-This method of applying prototypes for ship types is _extremely_ flexible. **Pretty much any table can be passed to `addShipProto`**, and its keys will become the keys of that ship (plus the keys it already inherited from the `modkit-` base prototypes).
+This method of layering prototypes for ship types is _extremely_ flexible. **Pretty much any table can be passed to `addShipProto`**, and its keys will become the keys of that ship (plus the keys it already inherited from the `modkit-` base prototypes).

 There is a reserved special key, `"attribs"`, which can be a function.
 If it is, it will be passed the regular three hook arguments (`CustomGroup`, `playerIndex`, `shipID`) and is expected to return a plain table (presumably making use of the arguments).